-Moving Image Archive Program is a two-year course of study
+Moving Image Archiving and Preservation (MIAP) program is a two-year course

-Howard Besser is the program's Director, and Mona Jimenez and Dan Streible are Associate Directors.
+Dan Streible is the program's Director, and Howard Besser and Mona Jimenez are Associate Directors.

 The curriculum covers all aspects of moving image archiving, including:

 The Department of Cinema Studies seeks a director for its high-profile, two-year Master of Arts degree program in Moving Image Archiving and Preservation (MIAP).
 See the full job announcement for more details.

 Moving Image Specialists in Libraries (MISL) - A research initiative funded by the US Institute for Museum and Library Services (IMLS) that seeks to generate awareness of the special requirements for preserving audiovisual records and improve staffing for moving image archiving and preservation in libraries.